frc4206/battleaid/pages/source/topics/precision-control/background/background.md

 <br>

 The area highlighted in yellow is the input where precision control is lost.
-This poses an issue; **the user is limited to a minimum input of 20%!** If used for the drivetrain, this will lead to driver overshoot, and in general inhibits the user's ability to make fine precision adjustments that are critical for game-piece acquisition or scoring opportunities.
+This poses an issue; **the user is limited to a minimum input of 20%!** If used for the drivetrain, this will lead to driver overshoot; for other controls, it inhibits the user's ability to make fine precision adjustments critical for game-piece acquisition or scoring opportunities.

 One could object: